webstarly/Frontend-portfolio/README.md

 Know more about me as a Frontend Developer.
-This is a profile written with React
+Profile written with React